 - 1. Beginning workshop: Designed for students who have little or no previous experience writing literary texts in a particular genre.

-- Fiction (CREA W1001)
+- Fiction (WRIT W1001)

-- Nonfiction (CREA W1101)
+- Nonfiction (WRIT W1101)

-- Poetry (CREA W1201)
+- Poetry (WRIT W1201)

 - 2. Intermediate workshop: Permission required.
 Admission by writing sample.
-Enrollment limited to fifteen students.
-This course can be repeated in fulfillment of the major.
+Enrollment limited to 15.
+Course may be repeated in fulfillment of the major.

-- Fiction (CREA W2001)
+- Fiction (WRIT W2001)

-- Nonfiction (CREA W2101)
+- Nonfiction (WRIT W2101)

-- Poetry (CRÈA W2201)
+- Poetry (WRIT W2201)

 - 3. Advanced workshop: Prerequisite: intermediate workshop.
 Permission required.
 Admission by writing sample.
-Enrollment limited to fifteen students.
-This course can be repeated in fulfillment of the major.
+Enrollment limited to 15.
+Course may be repeated in fulfillment of the major.

-- Fiction (CREA W3001)
+- Fiction (WRIT W3001)

-- Nonfiction (CREA W3101)
+- Nonfiction (WRIT W3101)

-- Poetry (CRÈA W3201)
+- Poetry (WRIT W3201)

-- 4. Senior creative writing workshop: Seniors who are majors in creative writing are given priority for this course.
-Enrollment is limited, and is by permission of the instructor.
+- 4. Senior creative writing workshop: Seniors who are creative writing majors are given priority.
+Enrollment limited to 12, by instructor's permission.
 The senior workshop offers students the opportunity to work exclusively with classmates who are at the same high level of accomplishment in the major.
 This course is only offered by graduate faculty professors.

-- Fiction (CREA W3697 or CREA W3698)
+- Fiction (WRIT W3697 or WRIT W3698)

-- Nonfiction (CREA W3798)
+- Nonfiction (WRIT W3798)

-- Poetry (CRÈA W3898)
+- Poetry (WRIT W3898)